Aleix11/test_backend/README.txt

 https://github.com/Aleix11/test_backend

-To run the app execute the following command:
+To run the app execute the following commands:

+npm install
 node app.js

 The project is structured in the following way: